The Yoga for Healthy Lower Backs Institute

 Practice PROGRESSIVE A alternating with PROGRESSIVE B and sometimes interchange with CORE A for several weeks.

-Also practice classes 7-12 (use class plans) yourself referring to the PROGRESSIVE sequences and pose descriptions in the YHLB Students’ Manual book.
+Practice classes 7-12 (following class plans) yourself referring to the PROGRESSIVE sequences and pose descriptions in the YHLB Students’ Manual book.

 Use the CD often – your students will have this.